-In our example with Liz, she has a lot of corporate experience and she’ll be respected as a member of the club.
+In our example with Janet, we’re seeing someone who has a lot of corporate experience and who will be respected as a member of the club.
+She may need credentials, certificates, and high-end testimonials.
 Her nonverbal communication as well as her verbal communication style will support her authority.

 One coach thought he’d attract a lot of veterans for life coaching because he’d been in the military himself for a number of years.
 He found that clients called him when they wanted to talk about significant transitions.
 His military experience got a lot of conversations started, but wasn’t the deciding factor for his clients.